 Tutorials for CADP, LNT, and LOTOS

-This page gathers information about tools and languages for LOTOS, E-LOTOS, and LOTOS NT.
+This page is an entry point gathering information about CADP, and about languages such as LNT, LOTOS, and E-LOTOS.
 Its contents are divided into the following sections:

 1. Tutorials for CADP